 Worst take on drama; this is the exact position the allies took which inevitable led to world wars one & two.
 Turns out that acting as 'world police' to deter warfare only works if you periodically make good on the threat.

-If the US stopped meddling we would see a return to Vattel's Law of Nations, which is best characterized as weak nations not picking fights with strong nations and other nations staying the fuck out of conflicts that don't concern them.
+If the US stopped meddling we would see a return to Vattel's Law of Nations, which is best characterized as weak nations not picking fights with strong nations and other nations staying the frick out of conflicts that don't concern them.
 The US has innovated on this model wonderfully by deliberately supporting the weaker side in every conflict on some arbitrary basis of legitimacy.
 Of course, this only reduces warfare, as when two sides approach parity in military power, the outcome of any military conflict becomes more certain, creating enduring peace.
 This is why everywhere the US enforces its 'world police' presence, we see paragons of stable government, as in Syria, Libya, Iraq, Afghanistan, Israel, and the increasingly peaceful Ukraine.

 I don't have enough spoons to read this shit